rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 /usr/local/sbin/rsync_dirs
 ```

-If all is well, you will get a completely synchronized copy of your home directory on the target computer.
+If all is well, you will get a synchronized copy of your home directory on the target computer.
 Ensure this is the case.

 Assuming all of that worked, create a new file on the source computer in your home directory: